What to Expect from High School Tennis

 2) Late nights: Varsity matches have 8 matches, which take 40-180 minutes each, frequently on only 4 courts.
 Most teams have a second site for JV, but if they don't, JV matches go on after varsity.
 Our goal is to get everyone a match if possible, so some of the road trips can go fairly late.
 That will sometimes require a stop for dinner on the way home as well.
 Players can usually find some down time on the bus or before or after their match for homework, but it’s not a bad idea to make sure they get a little extra done the night before a match.

-3) Small teams: Some schools have small teams and no official JV team, so not everyone will get to play.
+3) Small teams from opponents: Some schools have small teams and no official JV team, so not everyone will get to play.

 4) No referees: High school tennis players make their own line calls.
 Calling lines is a learned skill and lots of players will butcher a lot of line calls.
 I don't think more than about 5% are actively cheating, but even at the varsity level, matches are full of bad calls.
 Players also keep the official score, and mistakes get made.
 That leads to #5.